The application uses pop-ups, so you must disable any pop-up blockers. Click the button below to begin your application.

 As apartments become available, Housing Office Staff will refer to the applicable waiting list and contact the first person on the list.
 Individuals will be allotted 24 hours to decide if they are interested in residing in the apartment that is available.

-If the individual accepts the assignment, the Housing Office Staff will prepare the necessary paper work and establish a date for the assignment.
-If the individual refuses the assignment, their name will remain on the waiting list, but will be moved to the bottom of the list.
+If the individual accepts the assignment, the Housing Office Staff will prepare the necessary paperwork and establish a date for the assignment.
+If the individual refuses the assignment, their name will remain on the waiting list.

 Individuals will be contacted annually to inquire as to their current desire/wish to remain on the associated waiting list.